 The actual level of public debt reflects political decisions rather than the recommendations of economists (except insofar as these may affect voter or legislator opinions).
 In a competitive democracy, political outcomes reflect the perspective of the median voter.
 The median voter is the voter whose ideal fiscal package lies exactly in the middle of all voter ideal points.
 (The median voter model and related public choice models will be have been developed earlier in the course.)
-Recall that in two party elections, candidates converge to the median voter's position and, would, if they have any desire to be reelected, behave as good agents for the electorate and enact the policies that they were elected to implement.
-That is to say, in first-past-the-post elections, candidates who deviate from the median position of the electorate will not be successful in the electoral contest.
-This is largely true under proportional representation as well, if representatives rather than coalitions (parties) are voted on.
+Recall and dislike paying taxes to pay for them.

-&lt;sup>5 Borrowing to fund public education is one of the rare cases in which the beneficiaries of debt finance tend to be members of future generations of taxpayers.
+5 Borrowing to fund public education is one of the rare cases in which the beneficiaries of debt finance tend to be members of future generations of taxpayers.